DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 1. Go to https://code.visualstudio.com/ and click the download button for either the .deb (Ubuntu, Debian) or the .rpm (Fedora, CentOS) file.
 1. Double-click the downloaded file to install VSCode.

+**GitHub**

+Head over to GitHub and create a new account—simple enough!
+If you are a student at a public university, you qualify for the GitHub Education program, which provides you with a free Pro membership.
+For more information, visit:[GitHub Education](https://education.github.com/discount_requests/application)

 **Git and Git-Annex**
 Should also be pre-installed!
 To verify run the followin command in your terminal